ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using-neon-intrinsics-to-optimize-unity-on-android/8-best-practice.md

 ### FIXED, DO NOT MODIFY
 layout: learningpathall
 ---
+## Capturing reliable performance data
+Here are a few things you can do to improve the reliability of performance data you capture from the Profiler:

 1. Try to capture representative and repeatable captures

 1. Turn off performance scaling if you can (which may involve root permissions on your device) as the device may be varying the CPU frequency to adapt to varying loads and temperatures